dandi/dandi-hub/README.md

 1. **Create an S3 Bucket**:
     - Go to the S3 console in AWS.
     - Click "Create bucket".
-    - Name the bucket `jupyterhub-terraform-state-bucket` (ensure the name is unique per AWS account. ).
+    - Name the bucket `jupyterhub-terraform-state-bucket` (ensure the name is unique per AWS account).
     - Choose the region `us-east-2`.
-    - Enable default encryption
+    - Enable default encryption.
     - Create the bucket.

 2. **Configure Terraform to Use the S3 Bucket**: